ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

   });

-// Todos service with detailed cookie authentication requirement const todosService = new Service(
+// Todos service with detailed cookie authentication requirement const todosService = new Service("Todos") .setMiddlewareDescription("Requires 'auth_session' cookie with valid session.
-  "Todos",
-  "Requires 'auth_session' cookie with valid session.
 Cookie must contain 'userId' which is used to scope todos to the authenticated user.
 Session must not be expired.
-If session expires in less than 6 hours, a refreshed 'auth_session' cookie is automatically set in the response."
+If session expires in less than 6 hours, a refreshed 'auth_session' cookie is automatically set in the response.")
-)
   .addProcedure({
     method: "QUERY",
     name: "GetAllTodos",